vitiral/wake/design/api.md

 Arguments:
 - `pkgInfo`
 - `from`: one of:
-  - ./path`: a reflike local directory where a `PKG.sonnet` file exists.
+  - ./path`: a reflike local directory where a `PKG.libsonnet` file exists.
   - `wake.exec(ePkg, ...)`: to execute another pkg to retrieve the pkg.
     Typically this is gotten from a `getGlobal` call.
 - `permisions=null`: permissions to grant the pkg. `defineGlobal` is required